Utility (patentability requirement): Practical utility

 The last utility category is practical or specific utility.
 According to Mueller, "to be patentable an invention must have some real-world use."
 The utility threshold is relatively easy to satisfy for mechanical, electrical, or novelty inventions, because the purpose of the utility requirement is to ensure that the invention works on some minimal level.
-However, the practical or specific utility requirement for patentability may be more difficult to satisfy for chemical compound inventions, because of the level of uncertainty when working with these compounds.
+However, the practical or specific utility requirement for patentability may be more difficult to satisfy for chemical or biological inventions, because of the level of uncertainty in these fields.
 The United States Supreme Court in Brenner v.
-Manson held that a novel process for making a known steroid did not satisfy the utility requirement because the patent applicants did not show that the steroid served any practical function.
+Manson (in 1966) held that a novel process for making a known steroid did not satisfy the utility requirement, because the patent applicants did not show that the steroid served any practical function.
 The Court ruled, "... a process patent in the chemical field, which has not been developed and pointed to the degree of specific utility, creates a monopoly of knowledge which should be granted only if clearly commanded by the statute."
 Practical or specific utility is the requirement for an invention to have a particular purpose.

 History and development

-The legal definition of what constitutes a useful invention established in Lowell v.
-Lewis remained the controlling definition of utility in United States patent law into the Twentieth Century, when it was superseded by the beneficial utility doctrine, which is defined to exclude from patentability anything immoral or deceitful.
-The United States Patent and Trademark Office and federal courts no longer consider beneficial utility nor the deceitful or immoral qualities of inventions, beginning with, for example, cases sustaining the patentability of a slot machine in 1977, and drink machines with decorative reservoirs that did not contain the drink actually dispensed.
-However, the USPTO and courts continue to consider whether or not an invention has a definable use at the time of application, excluding inventions that are not operable, a requirement of utility that the invention do what is claimed.
+The very first US Patent Act of 1790 required patentable inventions to be "sufficiently useful and important".
+An 1817 case Lowell v.
+Lewis (Circuit Court, D. Massachusetts) proclaimed that: the word "useful," therefore, is incorporated into the [Patent] act in contradistinction to mischievous or immoral.
+This very broad definition survived well into the Twentieth Century.
+It was the basis for the beneficial utility doctrine, which excludes from patentability anything immoral or deceitful.

+However, in the 1970's after cases establishing patentability of a slot machine in 1977, and drink machines with decorative reservoirs that did not contain the drink actually dispensed, the United States Patent and Trademark Office and federal courts no longer consider beneficial utility nor the deceitful or immoral qualities of inventions.

-As a result of the new technologies and new fields from which patent applications come, the United States Supreme Court has fashioned a higher bar of utility, known as specific utility.
-In one case, the Court found that a steroid still in development was not useful in the sense used in the patent law, because it had no defined use at the time of the application.
+However, it is not only "mischievous or immoral" inventions, that fase the utility challenge.
+Oftentimes new chemicals, which are known to be useful as a class, but have not demonstrated a "specific, substantial and credible utility" are denied a patent.
+The landmark decision in this area is 1966 Brenner v.
+Manson.
+In this case, the SCOTUS concluded that a new steroid was not "useful" in the meaning of the patent law, because it had no defined use at the time of the application.
 "A patent is not a hunting license," the Court stated.
 It is "not a reward for the search, but compensation for [the search's] successful conclusion."
 This standard for utility cannot be met until a "specific benefit exists in currently available form."
-In In re Brana, United States Court of Appeals for the Federal Circuit has ruled that utility requirement for biomedical invention does not require formal approval by the Food and Drug Administration.